 Impact Purchasing Commitment (IPC 2030)

-The IPC 2030 aims to harness the substantial buying power of health systems to build healthy, strong, and sustainable local economies through what and how they spend their dollars.
+Developed in partnership with Healthcare Without Harm and Practice Greenhealth, the Impact Purchasing Commitment (IPC 2030) aims to harness the substantial buying power of health systems to build healthy, strong, and sustainable local economies through what and how they spend their dollars.

 Place-based Investment Commitment